by George Orwell

 1984 Theme of Violence

-1984 details at length the effectiveness of torture as a tool to control subversion in a totalitarian state (or simply one where rights are not central to governing principles).
-Here, though, torture is not limited to physical suffering, but also encompasses mind control, brainwashing, and indoctrination.
 The branch of government that oversees torture at Oceania is ironically named the Ministry of Love.
-It is, however, effective; through torture, the Ministry is able to transform rebellious minds into loving, accepting ones.
+It is, however, effective.
+Through torture, the Ministry is able to transform rebellious minds into loving, accepting ones.

 Questions About Violence